Skip to content

 Switch to Builder

 One PR-level record holds provenance, risk, gate events, evidence runs, the merge decision, repair proof, and memory.
-Evidence runs are the commit-level drill-down beneath it.
+Internally we call it the Change Passport.

 A block has to cite evidence.